Enable multisite for Ceph RGW Object Storage

 zone:

-name: "secondary-zone"
+name: openstack-store-backup

-Once done, ceph-operator will create the required resources and Rook will handle the Multisite configuration.
+Once done, ceph-operator will create the required resources and Rook will handle the multisite configuration.
 For details, see: Rook documentation: Object Multisite.